astropy/reproject/docs/dask.rst

 Output dask arrays
 ------------------

-By default, the reprojection functions will do the computation immmediately and return Numpy arrays for the reprojected array and optionally the footprint (this is regardless of whether dask or Numpy arrays were passed in, or any of the parallelization options above).
+By default, the reprojection functions will do the computation immediately and return Numpy arrays for the reprojected array and optionally the footprint (this is regardless of whether dask or Numpy arrays were passed in, or any of the parallelization options above).
 However, by setting ``return_type='dask'``, you